 ■ Operational transformation—led multiple engagements to accelerate operational transformation for a global automotive original equipment manufacturer (OEM) across multiple regions (Europe, North and South America).
 Developed functional excellence within Product Development and Procurement functions to deliver against global program cost and attribute objectives

 ■ Product Development transformation—led product development organizational transformation from regional to global focus for leading global white goods manufacturer.
-Designed future state operating and management systems, and defined mindsets, behaviors and capabilities for product development and peripheral functions.
+Designed future state operating and management systems, and defined mindsets, behaviors, and capabilities for product development and peripheral functions.
 Created implementation plan and program management office to manage transformation

-■ Manufacturing construction strategy—co-led formation of corporate strategy for automotive manufacturing construction company, focused on domestic and international markets
+■ Manufacturing construction strategy—co-led formation of corporate strategy for an automotive manufacturing construction company, focused on domestic and international markets

-■ Vehicle weight optimization—led initiative to accelerate target weight achievement on global mid-size vehicle for global automotive OEM and to create a sustainable operating system to help the client replicate the effort across multiple vehicle lines
+■ Vehicle weight optimization—led initiative to accelerate target weight achievement on a global mid-size vehicle for global automotive OEM and to create a sustainable operating system to help the client replicate the effort across multiple vehicle lines

-■ Organizational and governance transformation—led design and implementation of future rules package, officiating model and governance for leading automotive organization
+■ Organizational and governance transformation—led design and implementation of future rules package, officiating model, and governance for leading automotive organization

-■ Strategic sourcing program and institutionalization—led the creation of a series of strategic sourcing waves at leading global white goods manufacturer.
+■ Strategic sourcing program and institutionalization—led the creation of a series of strategic sourcing waves at a leading global white goods manufacturer.
 Through series of product and supply chain cost benchmarks, optimized supply base and built internal sourcing academy

-■ Strategic due diligence—conducted comprehensive due diligence on aftermarket diagnostics organization prior to acquisition, estimating market opportunity in the event of diagnostics industry transformation
+■ Strategic due diligence—conducted comprehensive due diligence on aftermarket diagnostics organization prior to the acquisition, estimating market opportunity in the event of diagnostics industry transformation

-■ McKinsey global automotive knowledge—responsible for the creation, development and leadership of the Firm’s automotive knowledge agenda.
-Address a broad set of topics including strategic market/industry outlook, digitization of the industry (development, manufacturing and sales), sustainable mobility and connectivity/autonomy
+■ McKinsey global automotive knowledge—responsible for the creation, development, and leadership of the Firm’s automotive knowledge agenda.
+Address a broad set of topics including strategic market/industry outlook, digitization of the industry (development, manufacturing, and sales), sustainable mobility and connectivity/autonomy

 ■ Sustainable mobility—lead the development of the Firm’s perspectives and thought leadership on sustainable mobility (since 2008), speaking and publishing on a frequent basis